 Controlled Defence – Water Boiler Valve System

-The silicone tooling needed to produce the 30 sets of polyurethane castings was enhanced with high precision metal inserts to maintain the tight tolerances required in some of the bores.
+The silicone tooling is needed to produce the 30 sets of polyurethane castings and enhanced with high-precision metal inserts to maintain the tight tolerances required in some of the bores.
 (Tolerances as tight as ±0.05mm can now be repeatedly held.)
-The screw threads that can be seen here were all cast in without need for post machining.
+The screw threads that can be seen here were all cast in without the need for post-machining.

 Making full use of the silicone tool by trying different materials